adjust/android_sdk/README.md

 ![][build_graddle]

-Alternatively, you can use the maven repository instead of downloading and importing the adjust module:
+If you are using Maven, add this line instead:

 ```
 compile 'com.adjust.sdk:adjust-android:4.0.0'
 ```

-### 4. Add permissions
+### 4. Add Google Play Services

-#### Google Play Store

 Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
 To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].
-If you haven't done it yet, follow this steps:
+If you haven't done this yet, follow these steps:

-1. Open the `build.gradle` of your app and find the `dependencies` block.
-Add the following line into it:
+1. Open the `build.gradle` file of your app and find the `dependencies` block.
+Add the following line:

     ```
     compile 'com.google.android.gms:play-services:6.5.87'
     ```

-    You can use instead the ads subset of the Google Play Services, to minimize the [dex 65k limit][multidex] issue.
+    If you don't need all of the Google Play Services, you can avoid [dex issues][multidex] by using only the ads part:

     ```
     compile 'com.google.android.gms:play-services-ads:6.5.87'